kmj333/Karen-Magana-EDA/README.md

 ### Data Process

 This dataset describes adoptable dogs from Hungary, which can be found on Kaggle.com (https://www.kaggle.com/jmolitoris/adoptable-dogs/version/1).
 Most of the dataset consists of categorical data, except for the “age” column.
-I focused my analysis on the ‘age’ and ‘sex'columns due to a lack of missing data from many of the other columns, which in turn allowed for a concise investigation.
+I focused my analysis on the ‘age’ and ‘sex'columns due to a lack of missing data from many of the other columns, which allowed for a concise investigation.
 I began by making cleaning checks in Excel for these 2 columns, where no changes were required for my exploraty analysis.
-I utilized R to apply Tukey's 5 number summary, to constrcut a boxplot of the 'age' column separated by sex, and to create a histogram visualizing the age range of these dogs.
+I utilized R to apply Tukey's 5 number summary, to build a boxplot of the 'age' column separated by sex, and to create a histogram visualizing the age range of these dogs.

 ### Visualizations